ip2root/ip2root/README.md

 The tool has been created for pentesters and redteamers and should only be used against targets you have rights on.
 We are not responsible of the actions done by your usage of the tool.

-## Contribution

-Any contribution would be appraciated.
-You can create a pull request to propose an imporvement or new exploits (initial access or privesc) :).

 ##  How to use to tool

 ### 1. Clone repo